-We have state-of-the-art testing facilities in London and Bath, where our team of expert reviewers do all our testing.
-This gives us complete control over the testing process, ensuring consistency.
+We have state-of-the-art testing facilities in London, Reading and Bath, where our team of expert reviewers do all our testing.
+This gives us complete control over the testing process, ensuring consistency across the board.

 All products are tested in comparison with rival products in the same price category, and all review verdicts are agreed upon by the team as a whole rather than an individual reviewer, again helping to ensure consistency and avoid any personal preference.

 We take headphones out in the field, so they're tested in real-world situations.
 And when it comes to running headphones, we lace up our sneakers and give them a thorough workout to test all their features.,

 The What Hi-Fi? team has more than 100 years experience of reviewing, testing and writing about consumer electronics.

 From all of our reviews, we choose the best products to feature in our Best Buys.
 That's why if you take the plunge and buy one of the products recommended above, or on any other Best Buy page, you can be assured you're getting a What Hi-Fi? approved product.